paulsbruce/paulsbruce.io/_pages/index.md

 <div style="text-align:center;" markdown=1>

-### I'm a technologist by trade, an engineer at heart.
+### Technologist by trade, engineer at heart.

-Sometimes a developer, a writer, product strategist, and always a listener.
-I work with teams and organizations to make things better for everyone.
-I keep things simple, short, and sweet.
+I am a high tech professional who enjoys people and winning.
+I've worked in many areas of software, but my passion in technical sales.
+I am currently looking for the right team to work with full-time.

-<a href="/work-with-me/">Come work with me!</a>
+<a href="/sales-engineering/">I could be your next sales engineer!</a>

 </div>